 In early 2019, LG launched the world's first rollable OLED device - a TV that rolls into its base.
 The 65" Signature OLED TV R has three viewing options - full view, line view and zero view.
-This is a radical new TV form factor, which will be probably be highly expensive when it starts shipping during 2019 (we still do not know the exact release date and price).
-The TV offers the highest image quality - enabled by OLED technology.
+This is a radical new TV form factor which carries an extremely high price.
+Hopefully prices will be reduced as the technology matures.

 Rollable mobile devices

 While LG is leading the race to rollable OLED TVs, many display makers are developing smaller rollable OLED displays for mobile devices.
 Commercial adoption hasn't started yet, but it is likely that we will see the first rollable OLED smartphone in the market by the end of 2021 or early 2022.